Sharkmare/Inspectrum/README.md

-# Inspectrum
+# Inspectrum/Inspectx

-## This is a [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod that makes the color of your inspector panels reflect your custom user color cloud variable.
-Now you can inspect with the power of rainbows on your side!
+## This is a [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod that modifies the color and style of inspector panels based on a web hosted list of inspector titles.

 ### Installation:
 #### Simply drop the dll from the latest release into your nml_mods folder